11 Costly Online Shopping Mistakes to Steer Clear of This Season

 - Not doing your research.

 1. Getting Fooled by Terrible Discounts

-Being listed on the sale page of a website doesn’t mean something is worth your money.
+Let it be a lesson that just because an item is listed on the sale page of a website doesn’t mean something is worth your money.

 2. Spending More to Get “Free” Shipping

 We’ve all been there.
 You know you can get free shipping if your order totals more than $50, but your cart comes to $48.50.
-Can you find something that costs just $1.50?

 3. Not Abandoning Your Cart